Viyom/Reproduce-BLUE-and-PI/README.md

 # Reproduce the results of BLUE and PI

-This repository contains the source code related to the BLUE and PI paper submitted to WNS3 2017.
+This repository contains the source code related to the BLUE and PI paper submitted to SIMPAT journal.

 There are two main directories in this repository: BLUE and PI.